 How do I increase the read and write throughput threshold of a General-purpose NAS file system?

 The read and write throughput of a General-purpose NAS file system linearly increases with the storage capacity of the file system.
-For more information about the relationships between the read and write throughput and the capacity usage of a file system, see General-purpose NAS file systems.
+For more information about the relationship between the read and write throughput and the capacity usage of a file system, see General-purpose NAS file systems.

-You can increase the capacity of the file system by writing hole files to the file system or by running the truncate command to generate a file on the file system.
+You can increase the capacity of the file system by writing hole files to the file system, or by running the truncate command to generate a file on the file system.
 Then, the read and write throughput of the file system is increased.
 You are charged for the space that is occupied by the hole files or the generated file in a NAS file system.
 For more information, see Billing of General-purpose NAS file systems.

 For example, if you write a hole file of 1 TiB to a Capacity NAS file system, you can increase the read and write throughput of the file system by 150 MB/s.
 If you write a hole file of 1 TiB to a Performance NAS file system, you can increase the read and write throughput of the file system by 600 MB/s.